Miscellaneous

 : [li-cloak] { display: none !important; }

 .
-It’s already included in the Starter Template.
+It’s already included in our Starter Template.

 li-cloak =